jiasong18/Ant-Media-Server-Wiki/Home.md

 Ant Media Server
 ====

-Ant Media Server is an Open Source Media Server with features:
+Ant Media Server is an Open Source Media Server run on Mac & Linux platforms with below features:

  * Live Stream Publishing with RTMP, RTSP and WebRTC
  * WebRTC to RTMP Adapter